scaletto-dev/spa-hackathon/docs/prd.md

 ## Epic 1: Foundation & Core Infrastructure

-**Expanded Goal:** Establish the complete technical foundation for the Beauty Clinic Care Website by setting up a monorepo with frontend (React + Tailwind + shadcn/ui) and backend (Node.js + Express + Prisma), integrating Supabase for database and authentication, and delivering a functional homepage displaying services.
-This epic proves the entire tech stack works end-to-end from database to UI, provides the deployment foundation for all future work, and delivers immediate user value with an attractive homepage showcasing the clinic's services.
+**Expanded Goal:** Establish the complete **backend technical foundation** for the Beauty Clinic Care Website by setting up the project structure with backend API (Node.js + Express + Prisma), integrating Supabase for database and authentication, implementing database schema, creating core API endpoints, and providing seed data.
+This epic proves the backend architecture works end-to-end from database to API, provides the foundation for all future API development, and delivers testable API endpoints for services data.

+**Phase 1 Focus:** Backend API ONLY - No frontend UI work in this epic.

-### Story 1.1: Initialize Monorepo with Frontend and Backend Apps
+### Story 1.1: Initialize Monorepo with Backend API Structure

 As a developer,
-I want to set up a monorepo structure with separate frontend and backend applications, so that I can develop and manage both codebases efficiently in a single repository.
+I want to set up a monorepo structure with backend application and project configuration, so that I can develop the API systematically with proper organization.

 #### Acceptance Criteria
-1. Repository created with monorepo structure using standard folder layout (app/:fronted,backend)
+1. Repository created with monorepo structure using standard folder layout (apps/backend, apps/frontend as placeholder)
-2. Frontend app initialized in `apps/fronted/` with Vite + React + TypeScript
-3. Backend app initialized in `apps/backend/` with Node.js + Express + TypeScript
+2. Backend app initialized in `apps/backend/` with Node.js + Express + TypeScript
+3. Frontend placeholder folder created in `apps/frontend/` (minimal setup, not implemented in Phase 1)
-4. Package.json scripts configured for running both apps concurrently (e.g., `npm run dev`)
+4. Package.json scripts configured for running backend (`npm run dev:backend` or `npm run dev`)
-5. TypeScript configured for both apps with strict mode enabled
+5. TypeScript configured for backend with strict mode enabled
-6. ESLint and Prettier configured
+6. ESLint and Prettier configured for backend code
-7. .gitignore configured to exclude node_modules, .env, dist, build directories
+7. .gitignore configured to exclude node_modules, .env, dist, build directories, logs
-8. README.md created with project overview and setup instructions
+8. README.md created with project overview, backend setup instructions, and API documentation structure
-9. Both apps can start successfully (frontend on :5173, backend on :3000)
+9. Backend app can start successfully on port 3000

-### Story 1.2: Configure Tailwind CSS and shadcn/ui Component System

-As a frontend developer,
-I want to set up Tailwind CSS and shadcn/ui with a customizable design system, so that I can build consistent, accessible UI components rapidly.

-#### Acceptance Criteria
-1. Tailwind CSS 3+ installed and configured in frontend app with PostCSS
-2. Tailwind config includes custom color palette (primary, secondary, accent, neutral scales)
-3. shadcn/ui CLI installed and initialized with default configuration
-4. At least 5 base components installed from shadcn/ui: Button, Card, Input, Label, Select
-5. Global CSS file configured with Tailwind directives and CSS variables for theming
-6. Typography plugin installed and configured for consistent text styling
-7. Responsive breakpoints configured matching requirements (mobile <768px, tablet 768-1024px, desktop >1024px)
-8. Test page created demonstrating all installed components rendering correctly
-9. Dark mode support configured (optional for MVP but architecture in place)
-10. Build process generates optimized CSS bundle <50KB gzipped
+10. Environment variables template (.env.example) created for backend configuration

-### Story 1.3: Design and Implement Database Schema with Prisma
+### Story 1.2: Design and Implement Database Schema with Prisma

 As a backend developer,
 I want to design the complete database schema and set up Prisma ORM,